EC-Council Certified DevSecOps Engineer (ECDE) Training Course

 35 HoursDescription:

-In this class, students will be fully immersed in an interactive environment where they will learn how to scan, test, hack, and secure their own systems.
-The hands-on lab environment provides each student with comprehensive knowledge and practical experience in using current essential security systems.
-Students will start by understanding the workings of perimeter defenses and then move on to scanning and attacking their own networks—ensuring that no real network is compromised.
-They will also explore how intruders escalate privileges and discover the steps necessary to secure a system.
-Additionally, students will gain insights into Intrusion Detection, Policy Creation, Social Engineering, DDoS Attacks, Buffer Overflows, and Virus Creation.
+This course immerses students in an interactive learning environment where they learn to scan, test, exploit, and secure their own systems.
+The highly practical, lab-based setting provides each participant with in-depth knowledge and hands-on experience with essential modern security systems.
+The journey begins with understanding how perimeter defenses function, followed by guided activities on scanning and attacking personal networks—ensuring no actual network infrastructure is compromised.
+Students then explore how attackers escalate privileges and discover the steps necessary to fortify systems against such threats.
+Additional topics include Intrusion Detection, Policy Creation, Social Engineering, DDoS Attacks, Buffer Overflows, and Virus Creation.

 Target Audience:

-This course is highly beneficial for security officers, auditors, security professionals, site administrators, and anyone concerned about the integrity of their network infrastructure.
+This course is highly beneficial for security officers, auditors, security professionals, site administrators, and anyone responsible for maintaining the integrity of network infrastructure.

 Incident Response